Targeting Dark Mode in Emails

 Include a Border as Part of your Images

-By adding a contrasting color surrounding your logos and images, as part of the image, then any form of inversion will still provide a clear separation between the background color and image content.
+Adding a contrasting color as part of the image surrounding your logos and images will ensure that any form of inversion will still provide a clear separation between the background color and image content.
 This is especially ideal for dark or light logos.

 Below is a Device Preview of the Dyspatch logo over a white background, as seen by dark mode users of Outlook Office 365.
 The logo on the left has no border added in the PNG image, making the dark areas blend into the background.
 The logo on the right has a 5px white border around the logo as part of the PNG image, which isn't inverted, keeping legibility and branding.